 Copyright and permissions

-The Institute of Development Studies (IDS) holds the copyright for material available on our website (www.ids.ac.uk) and in print, unless otherwise stated.
+The Institute of Development Studies holds the copyright for material available on our website (www.ids.ac.uk) and in print, unless otherwise stated.
 These are subject to UK copyright law.

 However, IDS is keen to ensure that the research carried out by its staff reaches as wide an audience as possible and is used for discussion, teaching and research.
 Non-commercial dissemination is, therefore, freely authorised with the requirement that the source is cited in full.
 Many of our publications are downloadable in pdf format.
 The British Library for Development Studies, based at IDS, has a document delivery service.

 There are a number of ground rules, based on guidelines from the Publishers Association of the UK, that we follow.
 The essence of these is set out below.

 It is permitted to copy part of a printed paper or PDF publication, where part of is defined as: one article from a journal issue, one chapter of a book, or 10 per cent of other works.

 The purpose of the copying must be for research, teaching or private study by an individual, for reporting current events, or for criticism or review.
 There must be no commercial purpose, whether direct or indirect.

 Making one copy of part of an article is permitted.
 Multiple copying always requires permission.

 Where IDS indicates on a publication that it is downloadable free of charge, it is also giving permission for the complete copy to be downloaded.

 However, as with paper copies, the purpose of the downloading must be for research, teaching or private study by an individual, for reporting current events, or for criticism or review.
 There must be no commercial purpose, whether direct or indirect.